 Technical Communication 1 for RENR

 Fish and Wildlife professionals spend time each day communicating orally and in writing with their supervisors, colleagues, industry partners, and the public.
 As fisheries and wildlife management leaders in industry, you need to communicate quickly, clearly, and effectively.
 This course will teach you how to be a professional and efficient communicator at work.
-You will gather data in order to write effective business correspondence and deliver a formal oral presentation to your set.
-You will also build on your own reflective practice, based on your team processes and presentation experiences.
+You will gather data in order to write effective business correspondence, scientific reports, and deliver a formal oral presentation to your set.
+You will also build on your own reflective practice, based on presentation experiences.
 The first term establishes the principles and basic patterns on which you will build more advanced applications in the second, third and fourth terms.
 The course consists of two 1-hour lectures and one 2-hour lab each week.
-The lectures provide the basic theory and demonstrations; the labs provide opportunities to apply the theory.
+The lectures provide the basic theory through interactive demonstrations; the labs provide opportunities to apply the theory.

 Technical Mathematics for Renewable Resources